eyalJackman/titanic_predictions/README.md

 ## Results

-After training the model, the accuracy achieved on the test set is approximately 80%, indicating that the model can predict survival with a reasonably high accuracy.
+After training the model, the accuracy achieved on the test set is **approximately 80%**, indicating that the model can predict survival with a reasonably high accuracy.